Contributor License Agreements

 > open-source license.
 We are contemplating requiring contributors to

-> return a signed Contributor License Agreement similar to the one
+> return a signed Contributor License Agreement similar to the one used by

 > Sun, Apache, and many others.